 With a lease or power purchase agreement (PPA), you pay little or nothing upfront and the system is installed, owned and maintained by a solar service provider.
 You make lease payments or purchase the electricity produced by the system on a monthly basis.

 The rate you pay for the solar electricity may or may not be less than your current electricity rate.
 When your agreement ends, usually after 20 years, you have the option to remove the system, renew the agreement or purchase the system.
 If you move, there are usually options for buying out the system or transferring the agreement to the new homebuyer.

-Read this Guide to solar leases and loans for more information about your financing options.
+Read this guide to solar leases and loans for more information about your financing options.

 We’re here to explain the process and benefits.
-Give us a call at 1.866.368.7878 or send us an email at firstname.lastname@example.org.
+Call us at 1.877.777.4018 or send us an email at firstname.lastname@example.org.